XervoIO/demeteorizer/README.md

     -a, --app_name <name>         Value to put in the package.json name field.
 Defaults to the current directory name.
     -d, --debug                   Bundle in debug mode (don't minify, etc).

+## Meteor 0.8.1 and Below

+Meteor version 0.8.1 and below are only supported in Demeteorizer version v0.9.0 and Modulus CLI v1.1.0.
+For all other versions, use the latest version of Demeteorizer.

+This is because the `bundle` command changed in 0.9 which makes backward compatibility impossible. :(

 ## Examples
 Convert the Meteor app in the current directory and output to ./.demeteorized